-This is not an all inclusive list.
+This is a non-exhaustive list.
 You should use these patterns as a first indicator of good or bad performance of your test.

-The result tabs allow you to dig into the specific result data sets from your test.
-We present the following tabs to organize your result data:
+In the Results tab, you can dig into the specific result data sets from your test.

-These tabs let you dig into your test data in a visual and error-driven way.
-You are able to click on any metric to expand a graph to dig deeper.
 You can also add these graphs to the Analysis tab.
-This allows you to look for interesting correlations in your result data.
-Within each tab note the ✓ or ✕ next to the individual metrics if failures were encountered.
-In the example below, we have two checks with failures which are clearly apparent.
+In this tab, you can find for interesting correlations in your result data.
+Within each tab, note the ✓ or ✕ next to the individual metrics if failures were encountered.
+In the example below, we have two checks with apparent failures.